apigee/apigee-partner-se-bootcamp/labs/API Services Lesson 3 - Adding Resources and Policies/README.md

 ##Estimated Time: 90 mins

-###Adding Resources to a Policy
+###Adding Flows to an API Proxy
+A "flow" in an Apigee Edge API Proxy is one branch of the condition tree that processes inbound requests.
+In general, an API Proxy will have one or more flows, and the API Proxy will perform different logic steps in each flow.
+A "passthrough" proxy may have zero flows, and will simply pass the inbound request unchanged to the backend system.

-Adding Resources to a Policy is done from the `Overview` tab of the API Proxy
+Adding Flows to an API Proxy is done from the `Overview` tab of the API Proxy
 - Go to the Apigee Edge Management UI browser tab
 - Go to the `hotel` proxy’s `Overview` tab
 - From the `resources` section, click on the `+ Resources` button